HNJAMeindersma/StreamPalette/README.md

 # Stream Palette
 Stream Palette is simple web GUI for playing audio streams.
 The interface can be configured by dragging & dropping a JSON configuration file on the palette.
 These files contain all the stream channels and are specifically made for your needs.
 There are premade files available in the repository.

 Buttons on the palette can either represent a single direct `stream` or a `group` of themed or sub-channels.
 Palette buttons can have an icon, text or both.
-And the button's background can have a custom color and image.
+And the button's background can be given a custom color and/or image.

 The application runs fully client side (on HTML5, CSS5, JavaScript & Bootstrap 5.1) and it uses HTML5's Audio element to play the streams, which limits the format and codec of the streams to:
 | Browser           | PCM   | MP3   | AAC   | Vorbis Ogg | Opus Ogg  | FLAC  |